CNES/cars/docs/source/developer_guide/design/cluster_mp.rst

 Details
 -------
 The MP cluster is built upon `Python's multiprocessing`_ module using the forkserver mode.
 In this mode, a pool of worker processes handles the parallel execution of functions.
 Each worker process is single-threaded, and only essential resources are inherited.
 By design, CARS utilizes disk-based registry for data storage, distributing data across the processes.
+If specified in configuration, data distribution can be done in memory, with degraded performance.

 .. _`Python's multiprocessing`: https://docs.python.org/3/library/multiprocessing.html